andrewbayly/andrewbayly.github.io/_posts/2024-12-16-extending-sub-rosa.md

 Some terminology: We refer to a "broken" rose as a rose with the inner-most two rows of petals reversed, as illustrated in the following diagram.
 As you can see, while a rose has 2n-fold rotational symmetry, a broken rose has only n-fold rotational symmetry.
 We will also encounter "partially broken" roses ( see diagram ) which have no rotational symmetry.

-Roses: (from left) original, broken and partially broken
+Roses: (from left) original, broken and partially broken.

 ![roses-7](/assets/images/2024-12-16/roses-7.png "roses-7")